Reconciling U.S.-Foreign Intercompany Accounts to Avoid Taxable Deemed Dividends Under Section 956

 Recording of a 110-minute CPE webinar with Q&A

-This webinar will provide corporate tax professionals with a deep dive into the complex and often neglected process of reconciling intercompany payables and receivables between a U.S. company and a controlled foreign subsidiary.
+This course will provide corporate tax professionals with a deep dive into the complex and often neglected process of reconciling intercompany payables and receivables between a U.S. company and a controlled foreign subsidiary.
 The panel will discuss important but easily overlooked steps to properly record intercompany accounts to avoid negative tax consequences in the form of deemed dividends in cases where the accounts are not properly cleared.

 - Intercompany receivables for U.S. parent company

 - Use of ERP systems